-There may be situations, such as an approaching wildland fire, where you choose to, or are ordered to, leave your home.
-Have a family meeting to determine how you would leave your home in the event of a house fire.
+There may be situations such as the recent North Bay wildfires, where you must your home.
+Have a family meeting to determine how you would leave your home in the event of a wildfire or a house fire.
 Find two ways to get out of every room.
 You can make this an activity with your children.
 It is important to decide a meeting place for all family members in case of a quick evacuation.

-For guidelines on how to prepare for a wildfire, visit Ready Set Go Marin.
+For guidelines on how to prepare for a wildfire, visit FireSafeMarin.org.